HenestrosaDev/ios-interview-questions/README.md

 	<details>
 		<summary>Answer</summary>

-	Size classes in Swift are used to provide a way to design responsive interfaces that can adapt to different device sizes and orientations.
-With size classes, developers can define layout constraints and rules that adjust automatically based on the device's screen size, allowing for the creation of adaptive layouts that work across a wide range of devices.
+	In Swift, size classes provide a way to design responsive interfaces that can adapt to different device sizes and orientations.
+Using size classes, developers can define layout constraints and rules that automatically adjust based on the screen size of the device, enabling the creation of adaptive layouts that work across a wide range of devices.

 	Size classes are defined by two dimensions: horizontal size class and vertical size class.
 The horizontal size class describes the width of the device's screen, and the vertical size class describes the height.
 Each size class can be set to one of several possible values, such as compact or regular, depending on the screen size.